St Leonards Pier: History

 The first plans to build a pier at St Leonards were started in mid-1872, just before the nearby Hastings Pier was opened.
-(Hastings and St Leonards were separate towns at the time) The St Leonards-on-Sea Pier Company was set up and the necessary permissions obtained to build a 600 ft long pier 100 yard east of the Royal Victoria Hotel.
+(Hastings and St Leonards were separate towns at the time) The St Leonards-on-Sea Pier Company was set up and permissions obtained from Parliament in the St. Leonards-on-Sea Pier Order 1870 to build a 600 ft long pier 100 yard east of the Royal Victoria Hotel.
 The pier was to have been built by a Middlesbrough company at a cost of £15,000.
-Consent was required from the St Leonards Commissionaires, who owned the promenade, and this was refused.
-The Commissionaire who proposed the refusal, Rev J.W.
-Tottenham, was also a shareholder in the Hastings Pier Company.
+Consent was required from the St Leonards Improvement Commissioners, who owned the promenade, and this was refused.
+The commissioner who proposed the refusal, Rev J. W. Tottenham, was also a shareholder in the Hastings Pier Company.

 Seeing the success of Hastings Pier, plans were again drawn up for a pier at St Leonards in 1886, led by owner of the Royal Victoria Hotel, Richard Reed, and local solicitor Williams Carless, located 100 yard west of the hotel.
 Permission from Parliament was obtained under the General Pier and Harbours Act 1861.
 Design work and raising of finance was started in early 1877.